Georginio Rutter

-Georginio Rutter (born 20 April 2002) is a French professional footballer who plays as a forward or attacking midfielder for club Brighton & Hove Albion.
+Georginio Rutter (born 20 April 2002) is a French professional footballer who plays as a striker or attacking midfielder for club Brighton & Hove Albion.

 Early life

-Georginio Rutter was born on 20 April 2002 in Plescop, Morbihan.
+Georginio Rutter was born on 20 April 2002 in Plescop, Morbihan, France.

 Club career

 Rennes

-On 26 September 2020, Rutter made his professional debut for Rennes coming on for Eduardo Camavinga against Saint Étienne.
+On 26 September 2020, Rutter made his professional debut for Rennes coming on for fellow Frenchman Eduardo Camavinga against Saint Étienne.

 Rutter also played for Rennes II, making his league debut against Montagnarde on 25 August 2018.
 He scored his first league goal against La Tour Auvergne Rennes on 31 August 2019, scoring in the 27th minute.

 TSG Hoffenheim

 On 1 February 2021, Rutter signed for Bundesliga side TSG Hoffenheim.
 On 21 February 2021, he scored his first Bundesliga goal in a 4–0 win against Werder Bremen.
 On 14 August 2021, he scored in Hoffenheim's opening game of the Bundesliga season, in a 4–0 win against Augsburg at the WWK Arena.

 On 27 November 2021, he scored twice in Hoffenheim's 6–3 win against Greuther Fürth at the Sportpark Ronhof.